Manifest reference

 The bundled demo manifest

-Section titled “The bundled demo manifest”playground/manifest.json is the three-layer, all-okf-local stack used by the
+Section titled “The bundled demo manifest”apps/playground/manifest.json is the three-layer, all-okf-local stack used by the

 docs examples and the playground.
 The layers deliberately disagree so the merge and